Cave diving is an entirely new world after coming from recreational diving.

 Here’s a true story When Tragedy Strikes – Cave Diving Accident.

 Sounds scary?
-It might be at first and it is good to maintain a healthy respect.
+It might be at first and it’s always good to maintain a healthy respect for the dangers of the cave.
 However, it is not so scary if you are well trained and stick to all the rules.

 Here are some points to consider before taking a cave diving course.